hoosierrobotics/MERMAAIDS_SDR/README.md

 First make sure that Microsoft .Net 5.0 is downloaded on your computer.
 If it is not, then go to https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/sdk-5.0.401-windows-x86-installer so that it can be downloaded.
 After it downloads, run the installer and follow its directions.

+Download the files from this GitHub by pressing the green code button and downloading the zip file.
+After it downloads, extract the files.
+Then make sure that your RTL-SDR is plugged in.

 Run SDRSharp.exe and set the source to "RTL-SDR (USB)".
 Press Play to begin using SDRSharp.

 If SDR Sharp does not work, follow the instructions found here to download SDR Sharp from their own website instead. https://www.rtl-sdr.com/rtl-sdr-quick-start-guide/